devmentor416/dm-tools/README.md

 Chrome| `chrome://inspect`
 Edge|`edge://inspect`

-Look for an "__inspect__" link under "Remote Target"
+Look for an "__Open dedicated DevTools for Node__" or "__inspect__" link.

 ![Brave inspect](/img/brave-inspect.png)

-Clicking on the inspect link will popup a browser debug window.
-You are good to go. ✅ Set breakpoints and step through your code like a pro.
+Clicking on either link will popup a browser debug window.
+You are good to go. ✅

+Set breakpoints 🎯 and step through code like a pro. 😎

 ![browser debugger](img/node-browser-debugger.png)